 We continue to support alumni of the University of New England, Westbrook College or St. Francis College with access to our physical collections & research services.

-We are not able to offer access to subscription online resources because of limits in our licences with vendors.
-If you are visiting campus, request guest access during business hours or by appointment.
+We are not able to offer remote access to our subscription online resources because of limits in our licences with vendors.
+If you are visiting campus, you may request guest access during business hours or by appointment.